Pasqui1010/Embodied-Intelligence-Platform/QUICK_START.md

 ## **🚀 Get Running in 30 Minutes**

-This guide gets you from zero to running your first LLM-guided robot simulation.
+This guide gets you from zero to running your first safety-verified robot simulation.

+**Current Status**: Week 1 implementation complete - Basic SLAM + Safety Monitoring

 ## **Prerequisites**
 - Linux (Ubuntu 22.04+) or Windows with WSL2